Top-seeded Cal's second-round loss to Arkansas in the NCAA Berkeley softball regional turned out to be merely a hiccup.

 Junior Jolene Henderson (34-2), who struck out the final three batters to end the first game, pitched a five-hitter in the nightcap.
 Henderson was 4-0 with an ERA of 0.71 and 35 strikeouts in 292/3 innings in the regional.

 "This is what we live for.
-I'm a pitcher -- I want to pitch," said Henderson, who threw 177 pitches Sunday and 424 for
+I'm a pitcher -- I want to pitch," said Henderson, who threw 177 pitches Sunday and 424 for the weekend.

 The Hogs tried to work around Pac-12 Player of the Year Valerie Arioto, walking the senior from Pleasanton six times in the two games Sunday.
 She was given free passes -- intentionally or otherwise -- 13 times in five regional games.